Summer water safety

-We want everyone who visits our canals and rivers to enjoy them safely.
-So we've listed out some of the reasons why you're better off enjoying the fresh air, wonderful wildlife and relaxing environment from the towpath.
+On this page, we've listed out some of the reasons why you're better off enjoying the fresh air, wonderful wildlife and relaxing environment from the towpath.

-- canals are often shallow, which you can't tell from the surface.
+- Canals are often shallow, which you can't tell from the surface.
 If you jump in you are likely to injure yourself, possibly seriously

 Hidden dangers under the water

-- canals are havens for wildlife and maintaining water habitats are an important part of our work.
+- Canals are havens for wildlife and maintaining water habitats are an important part of our work.
 If you're in the water, reeds and other plant life could get tangled around your limbs and trap you in the water making it very difficult to climb out

-- sadly, rubbish like shopping trolleys can be lurking below the surface of canals and rivers.
+- Sadly, rubbish like shopping trolleys can be lurking below the surface of canals and rivers.
 If you're in the water you could injure yourself by cutting yourself on a rusty old bicycle or broken glass, or get trapped on a larger piece of rubbish, like a trolley or even a motorbike

 Waterborne diseases, including Weil’s Disease (leptospirosis), are extremely rare, but if you are swimming you're most exposed to them.
 If you are likely to come into contact with water it’s sensible to take a few precautions:

-- if you’ve got any cuts or scratches, keep them covered
+- If you’ve got any cuts or scratches, keep them covered

-- if you fall in, take a shower and treat cuts with antiseptic and a sterile dressing
+- If you fall in, take a shower and treat cuts with antiseptic and a sterile dressing

-- wash wet clothing before you wear it again
+- Wash wet clothing before you wear it again

-- if you develop flu-like symptoms within two weeks, see a doctor and mention that you fell in the water.
+- If you develop flu-like symptoms within two weeks, see a doctor and mention that you fell in the water.
 Not all doctors will know to look for signs of Weil’s Disease, so do suggest it as a possibility

 Even on a hot day inland waterways will be colder than you think, particularly reservoirs and docks as they're deeper.
 Low temperatures can cause your blood to rush away from your muscles to protect your organs and limbs and muscles may become fatigued quickly - this can lead to drowning